asynchroza/showcuts/SC/readme.md

 ## Tool for displaying shortcut notes

-> When used with MARKDOWN files, it colors only the commands put between backticks
+> If you want to achieve coloring such as the one on the picture beneath, use `markdown` files and put the shortcuts between backticks
-> When used with other filetypes, it colors the whole output
+> Other filetypes parse the whole output to the set color (`COLOR`)

 ---
 ## How to work with it